Claiming the SpreadEx Welcome Offer - How to Get Involved

 The sign-up process is straightforward, and claiming the offer is hassle-free, with no promo code required.

-However, it’s worth remembering the generous £60 offer is split into nine free bets, three of which are horse racing-specific.
+However, it’s worth remembering the generous £100 offer is split into 10 free bets.

 Before placing a qualifying wager, bettors must be aware that the promotion–while undoubtedly advantageous–has limited flexibility.